 Chapter 16: The Dim Flow of Irresistible Fate

-Despite the immediacy of the preview from the last chapter’s ending, it’s actually May, one month later.
+Despite the immediacy of the preview from the last chapter’s ending, it’s now May, one month later.
 Sure enough, AVALANCHE has brought a small army to take the Corel reactor.
 Huh, it looks like Shinra really is going to destroy Corel because of terrorist action in the reactor!
 I always thought that was some bullshit of Scarlet’s?
 Even weirder, BC never actually calls attention to the connection?
 As you’ll see, there’s a reason we never see Scarlet destroy the town, but they never even mention it, either!

 Naturally, a whole four Turks have been deployed to stop AVALANCHE: Shotgun, Tseng, Reno and Rude.
 For Minerva’s sake… Once again, this is the army’s job, or at the very least SOLDIER’s job, not the Turks.
 AVALANCHE has a huge armed force in there!
 Our team of four splits up and heads in toward the reactor.